Author has written 118 stories for CSI, Supernatural, and Stargate: Atlantis.

 both WIP multi-chaps by fans who love and respect canon and these characters, and who have put their own wonderful, delicious spin on the story.
 I can't get enough of these stories.
 Dig in, and you won't be disappointed.

-9/05/2015: The main project right now is "Atlas", which will eventually include a "chapter" that is a story inspired or driven by each of the fifty states.
+Atlas, which will eventually include a "chapter" that is a story inspired or driven by each of the fifty states.
 These stories will span the timeframe of the entire season, maybe some even falling pre-series, and will cover many genres, but will reside mostly in the drama/humor/hurt/comfort areas.

-I've been writing fanfic for nearly ten years now, stretching my writing muscles for pursuing original ideas for screenplays, short stories, and maybe a novel in the (nearish) future.
+I've been writing fanfic for more than ten years now, stretching my writing muscles for pursuing original ideas for screenplays, short stories, and maybe a novel in the (nearish) future.
 Cut my teeth in "CSI," played around in "Stargate:Atlantis," and found a home in "Supernatural."
 I'm in the beginning of what I'll call my second tour of this wonderful fandom.

 I dabble mostly in humor and H/C, and with the exception of one AU challenge response fic, and the one-shot I wrote prior to the S8 premiere, will stick as close to canon as humanly possible.
 This is most assuredly NOT the place to look for smut or slash.